Are Breaks Essential?

 Why Taking a Break from Work is Vital

-But according to science, employees with long working hours are less productive, less focused, and have less creative skills because all the time, they are forcing their mind to work while saying no to the break hours.
+But according to science, employees with long working hours are less productive, less focused, and have less creative skills because all the time, they are forcing their minds to work while saying no to the break hours.
 It also builds up the stress level, which can result in conflict-ridden personal and professional relationships.

 So, it’s essential to take regular breaks from work in the form of lunch breaks, nap time, and play hours.
-Taking frequent breaks increases your productivity level, develop focus, and brings mental peace to work.
+Taking frequent breaks increases your productivity level, develops focus, and brings mental peace to work.
 When you work without breaks, eat from your desk, and don’t follow a healthy diet plan, your health deteriorates, which results in taking long leaves from work.

 The above is the reason successful companies emphasize their employees to stand up from their desks often and avail their annual leave for the change of mind or traveling.

 Here’s how to take a break from work:

 Sitting on your desk for straight 9-10 hours can damage your posture and makes you fatigued.
 The energy level can drain down, and as a result, your mind starts functioning low, which affects your overall performance.

 So, you must take out 10-15 minutes to charge your muscles.
 You can dedicate this time to any physical activity such as taking a round of your office, climbing stairs, doing planks, squats, or leg lifting.